duncanbradley/thesis/reproducibility.md

 ## Reasons for Sharing

-**There are many convincing arguments for reproducibility.
+There are many convincing arguments for reproducibility.
 Scientific approaches require that researchers can properly assess the credibility of research (Klein et al., 2018) and independently authenticate other researchers’ conclusions (Blischak et al., 2019) and .
 Thus, supporting third parties in reproducing research can increase perceptions of its robustness and reliability (Sandve et al., 2013).
 This also facilitates identification of errors in analysis (Klein et al., 2018).
 In addition to these motivating factors, authors may appreciate the advantages of reproducible practices even more than their peers (Piccolo and Frampton, 2016).
-For example, these practices can save time and effort (Sandve et al., 2013), and sharing resources permanently provides insurance against the loss of those resources (Klein et al., 2018).**
+For example, these practices can save time and effort (Sandve et al., 2013), and sharing resources permanently provides insurance against the loss of those resources (Klein et al., 2018).

 ## Definitions

-**Inconsistent definitions of reproducibility have been employed in academic works (Plesser, 2018), particularly between experimental and computational disciplines (Drummond, 2009).
+Inconsistent definitions of reproducibility have been employed in academic works (Plesser, 2018), particularly between experimental and computational disciplines (Drummond, 2009).
 In this thesis, I will use the following definitions. ’Reproducibility’ in research involves generating results exactly as reported using the project’s original data and code.
-‘Replicability’ in research involves generating new data to assess consistency with an existing finding (Simons, 2014).**
+‘Replicability’ in research involves generating new data to assess consistency with an existing finding (Simons, 2014).

 Define replicability and reproducibility as I would (Bollen et al., 2015)

 ## Barriers to Open Research - Why Public Sharing

-**If authors consistently shared these data and code *on request*, freely available access could be considered unnecessary.
+If authors consistently shared these data and code *on request*, freely available access could be considered unnecessary.
 However, empirical research demonstrates why it is important to share resources *publicly*.
 In a study of 204 papers from a journal which *required* authors to provide data and code on request, only 44% delivered on this promise (Stodden et al., 2018).
 Where research code is not publically available, various issues preclude procurement.
 These include local storage failures, restrictive institutional licences, concern about potential use, and concern about labour involved in providing support (Collberg & Proebsting, 2016).
-Provision of data and code on request simply cannot be guaranteed, necessitating public sharing.**
+Provision of data and code on request simply cannot be guaranteed, necessitating public sharing.

-**Researchers’ working practices and technological solutions both contribute to reproducibility.
+Researchers’ working practices and technological solutions both contribute to reproducibility.
 Whilst it has been suggested that behaviour and technology play *equal* roles (Sandve et al. 2013), others suggest that innovations have been so effective that the primary challenge is now researchers’ engagement with these tools (Grüning et al., 2018).
-Researchers report that several factors impede or deter their sharing of research data, including lack of expertise, lack of precedent, and lack of time (Houtkoop et al., 2018).**
+Researchers report that several factors impede or deter their sharing of research data, including lack of expertise, lack of precedent, and lack of time (Houtkoop et al., 2018).

 ## Sharing Data and Code

-**For full transparency, data should be supplied in a raw, unprocessed form (White et al., 2013).
-Keeping raw data separate from other files ensures that the original file is not altered and the stages of processing are clear (Marwick et al., 2018).**
+For full transparency, data should be supplied in a raw, unprocessed form (White et al., 2013).
+Keeping raw data separate from other files ensures that the original file is not altered and the stages of processing are clear (Marwick et al., 2018).

-**A textual description of analysis in a manuscript presents an incomplete and vague acount of this process (Piccolo and Frampton, 2016).
+A textual description of analysis in a manuscript presents an incomplete and vague acount of this process (Piccolo and Frampton, 2016).
 Researchers must share code in order to detail the journey from the original dataset to inferential statistics (Klein et al., 2018), otherwise their software is a ‘black box’ (Morin et al., 2012).
 Initially, the possibility of issues or inconsistencies arising from computer code was overlooked (Plesser, 2018).
 However, it is now widely recognised that a computational analysis pipeline presents many opportunities for error.
 Making code openly available permits *independent* reproduction of all computational processes (Stodden et al., 2016).
 This, in turn, can engender trust, promote collaboration, and facilitate new applications (Jiménez et al., 2017).
 Each stage of processing must be included (Sandve et al., 2013) and any files *produced* using the analytical pipeline should be expendable, since reproducing them using the code supplied should be trivial (Marwick et al., 2018).
-Other resources, such as stimuli and experiment scripts should also be shared alongside data and code (Klein et al., 2018).**
+Other resources, such as stimuli and experiment scripts should also be shared alongside data and code (Klein et al., 2018).

-**When sharing resources, a researcher’s choices can either assist or obstrust re-use (Chen et al., 2019).
+When sharing resources, a researcher’s choices can either assist or obstrust re-use (Chen et al., 2019).
 Using non-proprietary file types ensures that specialist software is not required (White et al. 2013).
-Data files should not include blank cells, which introduce ambiguity regarding whether data points are missing (White et al. 2013).**
+Data files should not include blank cells, which introduce ambiguity regarding whether data points are missing (White et al. 2013).

 *Stodden et al. 2013* - irreproducible computational working practices are akin to poor record keeping.
 The expectations around documentation of software do not match the care required for other aspects of research.
 The typical researcher’s documentation of software is inconsistent with their attention to detail in other aspects of research.

-**Licences contribute to a research project’s longevity, and provide clear statement for third parties, ensuring that their use of resources is appropriate (Jiménez et al., 2017).
+Licences contribute to a research project’s longevity, and provide clear statement for third parties, ensuring that their use of resources is appropriate (Jiménez et al., 2017).
 Where possible, lenient licences should be employed to avoid unneccessary restrictions (White et al., 2013).
-Rather than personal or institutional websites, independent providers (e.g., Open Science Framework) are recommended for depositing resources (Chen et al., 2019, Klein et al., 2018).**
+Rather than personal or institutional websites, independent providers (e.g., Open Science Framework) are recommended for depositing resources (Chen et al., 2019, Klein et al., 2018).

-*Smith et al., 2016* - citations of software should be considered equally important as citations of research.
-The authors should be credited, versions and variants should be named, and associated resources should be easily accessible.
-Methods for identifying citations should be persistent and unique to the software.

 ## Metadata/Documentation